 In 2010, DePuy recalled 93,000 of the devices around the world on the grounds that 12 percent of them failed within five years.
 Even so, the company continued selling the device, with no warnings about the risks involved with the implantation of the metal-on-metal device, until 2013.
 That year, the Food and Drug Administration (FDA) “strengthened its artificial hip regulations.”
 The new regulations caused Johnson and DePuy to quit selling the device.

-If you had any joint replacement surgery and are now suffering from side effects, or are expecting to have the artificial device removed, no matter who the manufacturer of your device, or what joint you had replaced, contact the hip replacement attorneys at the Blumenshine Law Group or call (312)766-1000 or email at [email protected] for a free consultation.
+If you had any joint replacement surgery and are now suffering from side effects, or are expecting to have the artificial device removed, no matter who the manufacturer of your device, or what joint you had replaced, contact the hip replacement attorneys at the Blumenshine Law Group at (312)766-1000 or email at [email protected] for a free consultation.